franciscoyira/portfolio/content/project/shiny-twitter-constituyentes/index.md

 ![](images/diagram.png)

-The data is retrieved using `rtweet` (an R wrapper for the Twitter API) and then wrangled and exported incrementally to an S3 bucket in `.rds` format.
-This process runs once per week automatically via a Cron Job on EC2.
+I use `rtweet`, an R wrapper for the Twitter API, to retrieve data.
+The data is then processed through a data pipeline written in R and exported to an S3 bucket in `.rds` format.
+This process is automated to run once a week using a Cron Job on an EC2 instance.

-The same EC2 instance also runs the `app.R` script, which corresponds to the Shiny app itself.
-This app is connected to the S3 bucket that contains the output of the data pipeline and retrieves the data from there when changes are detected.
+The same EC2 instance hosts the `app.R` script, which is the actual Shiny web app.
+The app is connected to the S3 bucket containing the data pipeline output.
+It retrieves data from the bucket when changes are detected.

 ## How to use it